JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-build-native-binaries.md

 </tab>
 </tabs>

+For example, assume that you write several modules in Kotlin and then want to access them from Swift.
+Since usage of several Kotlin/Native frameworks in one Swift application is limited, you can create a single umbrella framework and export all these modules to it.

 > You can export only [`api` dependencies](gradle.md#dependency-types) of the corresponding source set.
 >
 {type="note"}

+> Exporting a dependency includes all of its API to the framework API, which, in turn, typically makes the compiler
+> to add all the code from this dependency to the framework, even if you actually use a small fraction of it.
+> So this effectively disables dead code elimination for the exported dependency (and for its dependencies, to some extent).
+>
+{type="note"}

 By default, export works non-transitively.
 This means that if you export the library `foo` depending on the library `bar`, only methods of `foo` are added to the output framework.

 You can change this behavior using the `transitiveExport` option.
 If set to `true`, the declarations of the library `bar` are exported as well.

+> Using `transitiveExport` is not recommended: it causes all transitive dependencies of exported dependencies
+> to be added to the framework.
+Often it is simply all transitive dependencies used in the project.
+>
+> This might harm compilation time and binary size.
+>
+> On the other hand, adding all these dependencies to the framework API is usually not required for your application.
+> So the recommended approach is to add only the dependencies you need to directly access from your Swift or
+> Objective-C code, using `export` explicitly for them.
+>
+{type="warning"}

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">